CondeNast/device-eng-staff-eng-test/README.md

 # Overview

-This repo contains the outline and materials related to the technical interview for the role of technical lead on an iOS team at Condé Nast.
+This repo contains the outline and materials related to the technical interview for the role of staff engineer within device engineering at Condé Nast.

 # Interview Sections & Materials